yiisoft/di/README.md

 ]
 ```

-So now you can resolve a definition by its name:
+So now you can resolve a definition by parameter name:

 ```php
 class MyService